A Life Saving Legacy

 Matthew attended the University of Maryland, where he received his Bachelor’s degree in General Biology with a minor in General Business.

-In addition to being the CEO of the James Hollister Wellness Foundation, Matthew is also the co-founder of Save Inc. which he serves as a board member.
+In addition to being the CEO of the James Hollister Wellness Foundation, Matthew is an IT professional with a specialty in software for mainframe systems.
 Living a life in service to others has always been Matthew’s passion.

 Nikhil Goyal